 by Sugar Team July 30, 2022 5 min read

 According to the CDC, one in eight U.S. adults 18 years or older smoke cigarettes (as of 2020).
 Each year, tobacco use causes one in every five deaths, making it the leading cause of preventable death.
+Nowadays, smokers have great products such as CBD cigarettes that may help them finally kick the habit.

 It's clear that quitting smoking is an important goal for millions of Americans, and we're here to support you.
 As you embark on your journey, it's important to understand what to expect as your body experiences a significant reduction in cigarette consumption.
 Preparation, education, and planning are paramount when deciding to quit smoking.